campbell46/tinyapp/README.md

 ### Installation

 * Fork and clone this repository
+* Install all dependencies(`npm install`)
+* Initialize web server from command-line with:
+  `npm start`
+* localhost:8080/ to connect to server from browser
   * IP address: localhost (127.0.0.1)
   * PORT: 8080
-  * initialize web server from command-line with:
-  - npm start
-  - localhost:8080/ to connect to server from browser

 ### Final Product